UKNeuralComputation/UKNeuralComputation.github.io/program.md

 navorder: 1
 ---

+## ECR workshops

+The workshops will take place on Monday, 8 July, starting around mid day, and are planned to include networking, sessions on career development in both academia and industry, and other activities relevant to ECRs.
+Targeted at PhD students and postdocs.

+## Main conference

 Full programme to be confirmed.
+See draft programme for a rough schedule below.